Korean Air suspends ‘nut rage’ sister from work over tantrum

 - I downloaded the information Facebook has on me.
 Yikes!

+“I apologize for my foolish behavior,” she said on Facebook.
+“It is my big fault that I could not control my emotions.”

-Cho’s sister, Hyun-ah, achieved worldwide notoriety after delaying a flight at JFK airport over the way nuts were served.
+Cho’s sister, Hyun-ah, achieved worldwide notoriety after delaying a flight at John F. Kennedy Airport over the way nuts were served.

+The police investigation will determine whether Cho threw the water on the floor, as Korean Air maintains, or toward the ad agency official’s face, as some media report, which could constitute physical assault.

+The case is seen as the latest abuse of power by elite business families which exercise outsized influence over publicly listed companies in South Korea, even though the families are not majority shareholders.
+Members of the founding families of giant business groups called chaebol, often including the second or third generations, are treated as “emperors.”
+Although Korean Air Lines is a listed company, Cho’s older sister’s anger over macadamia nuts being served in a bag, not on a plate, was powerful enough to force the taxiing flight to return to the gate.